rubyaustralia/ruby_au/README.md

 ## Running the Development Environment

-This command will run using Foreman and start the app using both webpack and puma.
+This command will run using Foreman and start the app using both Vite and Puma.

 ```bash
 $ bin/dev